 It was that time again.
 Nights were getting cooler.
 Flyers were advertising fresh pencils and pens.
 Letters from teachers were arriving in the mail.
 It was time to go back to school time and mom had plans.
 Plans that involved upgrading the playroom from a place filled with toys and primary colors to a place that would allow focus and learning and productivity.
 I wanted a…Homework Station.

-My children are 9, 7, and 4, so there’s still a lot of playing going on around here, but not as much as there was a few years ago.
+My children are 9, 7, and 4, so there’s still a lot of playing, but not as much as a few years ago.
 They are in school a lot and when they’re home, their playing has changed.

 I wanted to make sure the space had:

 - enough room for three (growing) children to have their own chairs and work space—and potential to someday hold a computer or three.

 - paper storage for study guides and long-term homework